anderssandstrom/e3-ecmc_plugin_scope/README.md

 ### Trigger (mandatory)

-The trigger should normally be a timestamped digital input, like EL1252, (example ec0.s3.CH1_LATCH_POS).
+The trigger should normally be a timestamped digital input, like EL1252.

 The trigger timestamp is defined by the "TRIGG" configuration string:
 ```